mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 and not subclasses of `Object`.
 These include `BreakingMethodWrapper`, `MessageCatcher`, and `ProtoCatcher`.

+## Method Dictionaries

+Method dictionaries are used to process message sends.
+Their keys are symbols that are message selectors and their values are `CompiledMethod` objects.
+The processing for finding a matching method searches the `methodDict` instance variables found in the inheritance hierarchy of the receiver object.

+The instance methods of a class are stored in the provided instance variable `methodDict` of the class.
+This can be viewed by selecting the class name and pressing cmd-i (Inspect it).
+The value of `methodDict` is an instance of `MethodDictionary` which is a subclass of `Dictionary`.

+The class methods of a class are stored in the provided instance variable `methodDict` of the metaclass of the class.
+This can be viewed by selecting the class name followed by " class" and pressing cmd-i (Inspect it).
+It is also an instance of `MethodDictionary`.
+One way to find a metaclass name so it can be selected is to select the class in a System Browser and click the "class" button.

 ## Immutability

 A class can enforce the immutability of its object by